openstack/coverage2sql/doc/source/user/index.rst

     coverage2sql --help

-The only required option is --database-connection.
+The only required option is ``--database-connection``.
 The options can either be used on the CLI, or put in a config file.
 If a config file is used you need to specify the location on the CLI.